 One of the most important things to keep in mind when using predatory mites for thrips control is that they primarily only feed on the first larval stage of thrips, which are tiny beige coloured larvae that hatch from the egg laying spots in the leaf or flower.
 This is key to understand as the later stages of the thrips life cycle need to be controlled by other means such as Thripor (Orius insidiosus) or Horiver sticky cards when thrips are being controlled curatively.
 Both of these predator mites lay their eggs on a specific type of plant hair (trichome) that are only present on some type of plants.

-When looking into different types of Swirskii or Thripex products it is good to keep in mind that while sachets typically last 3-4 weeks, loose material needs to be re-applied weekly or bi-weekly.
+When looking into different types of Swirski or Thripex products, it is good to keep in mind that while sachets typically last 3-4 weeks, loose material needs to be re-applied weekly or bi-weekly.
 When choosing between products, you should be looking into your climate conditions and what type of crop you are growing.
-Sachets are often the best choice in crops like Cannabis or Houseplants because they are clean, easy to apply and provide the mites buffer against the low humidity climate (<50%) often found in indoor situations.
+Sachets are often the best choice in crops like Cannabis or Houseplants because they are clean, easy to apply and provide the mites buffer against the low humidity climate (less than 50%) often found in indoor situations.
 Loose products are more commonly used in weekly curative ornamental treatments or as a quick boost in crops where sachets are already present.

 Introducing predatory mites into your crop will provide you with long lasting natural thrips control and help decrease the possibility of a large infestation from developing.
 One application of our breeder sachets will give you up to four weeks of control, as the sachets release new predatory mites into your crop every single day.
 Predatory mites are often more effective than pesticide sprays, working actively against thrips larva and eggs you are unable to see, squeezing into small crevices pesticide sprays are unable to reach.
 Sprays also need to be applied multiple times for proper efficacy while predator mites maintain control for long periods.
 With pesticide sprays another issue can occur, pests often develop resistance to sprays, eventually becoming ineffective.
 Changing to biocontrol's is a more natural and safe way to remove unwanted pests from your crop.